Your First Clinic Visit

 At your first clinic visit you will meet with the Nurse Coordinator, Dietitian, Respiratory Therapist, Social Worker and your Physician.

-Erica gathers information necessary to register patients that are seen in the CF clinic at LPCH (for example: your child’s name and date of birth).
-Once things are verified including your insurance information Erica will contact you to schedule an appointment and provide directions to the CF clinic.
+The patient service coordinator gathers information necessary to register patients that are seen in the CF clinic at LPCH (for example: your child’s name and date of birth).
+Once things are verified including your insurance information they will contact you to schedule an appointment and provide directions to the CF clinic.
 If your child needs to have a sweat test performed (a standard non-invasive diagnostic lab procedure) it will be scheduled.
 The coordinator will try to arrange it to be done at your first clinic visit.
-Erica is available to help with any issues that arise in regards to insurance or medication requests.
+The patient care coordinator is available to help with any issues that arise in regards to insurance or medication requests.

 Pediatric CF Nurse Coordintors- Mary Helmers, RN, BSN and Elizabeth Beken, RN, BSN